 Poetry research guide

-Written by a PCC Librarian, the Poetry Research Guide includes how to search for poetry materials available through the library, suggested websites, finding poetry in scholarly journals, a poem of the day, and a short video by Rite Dove, Poet Laureate, on the purposes of poetry.
+Written by a PCC Librarian, the Poetry Research Guide includes how to search for poetry materials available through the library, suggested websites, finding poetry in scholarly journals, a poem of the day, and a short video by Rite Dove, former Poet Laureate, on the purposes of poetry.